 Indeed our foremost aim is to examine a proposed model through an analysis of four key pitch pine populations according to the interactive influence of fire and elevation.
 It is important to acknowledge previous studies of fire involvement and post-fire photosynthetic response (Chen Wang and Jia 2017) relative to elevation and topography.
 We develop an hypothesis which predicts greater pitch pine growth and population expansion at low elevation sites reflective of higher soil C and foliar C (Butak 2014) compared to upper sites, more negative iWUEδ13C (Licht and Smith 2020) at upper sites and greater soil water retention as indicators of persistence capacity at lower locations.
-Additionally, we theorize trees at low elevations display a greater propensity for growth in height, canopy and DBH based on more competitive resource conservation (Stambaugh et al 2015).
-Concomitantly, we conjecture ubiquitous topographic changes will be seen at lower elevations and less at upper ledge elevations (Howard and Stelacio 2011) which limit clustering (stand density), colonization (Lafon et al 2014) and expansion.
+Additionally, we theorize that trees at low elevations display a greater propensity for growth in height, canopy, and DBH based on more competitive resource conservation (Stambaugh et al 2015).
+Additionally, we hypothesize that ubiquitous topographic changes will be seen at lower elevations and less at upper ledge elevations (Howard and Stelacio 2011), which limit clustering (stand density), colonization (Lafon et al 2014), and expansion.

 METHODS